abdullahalabed/Delay-call-methods-Unity/README.md

 this class used to delay call block of codes that needs to be run in unity after period of time

 In order to use this class :
- 1-use the namespace  -> using DellayCallHelper;
+ 1-use the namespace  -> using DelayCallHelper;
  2-call the method you need like this :

       Utils.DelayCall_Thread(3, () =>